Dreaming381/Latios-Framework-Documentation/Myri Audio/Getting Started.md

 kernel.
 The code has been slightly modified from the samples to improve the flexibility of the code and remove unnecessary allocations.
 However, the actual filtering logic remains unchanged.*

+## Custom DSP

+Custom DSP processing is currently not supported in Myri.
+The underlying DSPGraph is not exposed in any way.
+For a long time, it has been an unsolved problem how to expose an API for custom DSP logic that is safe and intuitive.
+Now with source generators, a solution is coming in the form of Effect Stacks!
+It is a big overhaul of Myri, so if you want this feature, make sure to request it to help get it prioritized.

+In the meantime, you can procedurally generate audio clips at bake time using the Smart Blobber API.